 To learn more about our role during this period specifically if you're planning to birth in a hospital, check out our blog post: Little-Known Ways a Doula Can Help after Your Hospital Birth.

-Just a reminder - we support all types of birth.
+Just a reminder - we support all types of birth without judgment.
 No matter your preferences regarding pain management, medical procedures, or anything else that might come up during labor and birth, we're here to support you through the process.

 We're still your doulas!
 Get in touch if you have any questions.
 Many times parents have questions in the first few days after birth - don't be shy!
 We're here to help.